Ameya-Yokochō or just simply Ameyoko

 These two pictures are from very early on the Sunday morning, when this area can be quiet.
 It's usually much busier!
-We're looking down from the southern tip of Ueno Park, above the Keisei Ueno Station and next to the statue of the last true samurai.
+We're looking down from the southern tip of Ueno Park, above the Keisei Ueno Station and next to the statue of the last true samurai and his dog.

 Saigō Takamori is considered to be the last true samurai.
 He was involved in the civil war between Shōgunate and the Emperor's forces.
 He led the Imperial army toward Edo, the old name for Tōkyō, and personally accepted the surrender of the last Shōgun.

 This statue depicts Saigō and his dog, looking out toward Ameya-Yokochō from the south end of Ueno Park.

 Let's get into the market!
 In the first picture we're waiting patiently to cross from Keisei Ueno Station to the north end of Ameya-Yokochō.
 Of course we wait for the lights to change, no one jaywalks in Japan.